Santicar575/zero2dapp/CELO.md

 **Solutions**:

 - Ensure you have enough CELO tokens for gas (at least 0.01 CELO)
-- Check you're on Celo Sepolia network
+- Check you're on Celo Mainnet network
 - Increase gas limit in MetaMask
 - Try again after a few minutes